 But, assuming that the scheme of government now proposed is to be carried into practice, and that in the course of a few years it will be set aside, such a result will have been arrived at by a process not wholly objectionable, namely, that of new practical experience,-for the past experiences of Indian government afford little aid, except in the way of warning, to the formation of a thoroughly efficient system of government.
-Imperfect as the new machinery may be found to be, its action will be under the cognizance of this country, which has awaked PARLIAMENT, says the Times, is ready to to a lively interest in the condition and progress of that magnificent possession, the full value of which it has hitherto carelessly overlooked, or falsely estimated.
-Under this healthy surveillance, however faulty or impracticable the new form of government may prove on trial, whatever is wanted in the way represents in brief the shortcomings of the It may be true, as the Times says, that present government of India: "In a single |" the anticipation that the bill will be passed English county," he said, " there were more in its present form is founded on a recollecroads-more travelable roads-than were to tion of the Thames, on a reference to the be found in the whole of India; and the city almanack, or on other considerations wholly of Manchester, in the supply of its inhabit- unconnected with the state of India," but ants with the single article of water, had the result, however imperfect, will be a gain, spent a larger sum of money than the East a long step in the direction of a natural and India Company had spent in the fourteen efficient government for India.
-No one years from 1834 to 1848 in public works believes that the present measure can be of every kind throughout the whole of final; but it is a necessary measure, inasvast dominions."
-This simple fact much as no possible good is to be obtained points to the grand evil under which India by delaying the transfer of the government has remained undeveloped and unsecured up of India from hands which the country has decided are not trustworthy to those in which pany's government has been to draw the it has more confidence.
-But while the country insists upon this change, it is taking upon itself, or rather rebinding itself, to discharge an anxious duty : it must keep a never-sleeping eye upon the working of every part of the machinery of the government which it is obliged to accept at the outset in default of better; it must compel those whom it entrusts with the conduct of that machinery and at least the promise of a better rule. to master its complications, to keep it in opinion must guide the way.
-The government of India must not be a question of Ministries,-England, and not merely her politicians in office, must govern India if India is to be well governed and worth the cost and anxiety of governing.
+Imperfect as the new machinery may be found to be, its action will be under the cognizance of this country, which has awaked to a lively interest in the condition and progress of that magnificent possession, the full value of which it has hitherto carelessly overlooked, or falsely estimated.
+Under this healthy surveillance, however faulty or impracticable the new form of government may prove on trial, whatever is wanted in the way government will be done away by the constitution now offered.
+It may be true, as the Times says, that "the anticipation that the bill will be passed in its present form is founded on a recollection of the Thames, on a reference to the almanack, or on other considerations wholly unconnected with the state of India," but the result, however imperfect, will be a gain, a long step in the direction of a natural and efficient government for India.
+No one believes that the present measure can be points to the grand evil under which India by delaying the transfer of the government has remained undeveloped and unsecured up of India from hands which the country has to the present time; the end of the Com- decided are not trustworthy to those in which pany's government has been to draw the it has more confidence.
+But while the country insists upon this change, it is taking upon ment of the proprietors of East India Stock, itself, or rather rebinding itself, to discharge and to the exclusion of every influence that an anxious duty: it must keep a never-sleepcould by any possibility trench upon their ingeye upon the working of every part of the monopoly.
+The Imperial Government can machinery of the government which it is have no such sordid views, no such barbarous obliged to accept at the outset in default of prejudices, to pervert and to restrict it, and better; it must compel those whom it en- with a bill for the difference.
+In what it will, therefore, carry with it the possibilities trusts with the conduct of that machinery way must the "real character" of the bill and at least the promise of a better rule.